 There's a lot of competition for the best streaming service crown right now.
 Netflix, of course, and Amazon Prime Video are near the top.
 Apple TV+ recently won three Oscars for CODA; Disney Plus has a lot of great content too.
-Then there's Hulu, Paramount Plus, BritBox, Now TV, MUBI, YouTube Premium – the list goes on and on.
+Then there's Hulu, Paramount Plus, Now, YouTube Premium – the list goes on and on.

-But with Netflix raising its prices again, for access to an increasingly thinning catalogue of movies and TV shows, you might be considering cancelling your subscription to the service for good.
+But with Netflix having raised its prices again back in March 2022, for access to an increasingly thinning catalogue of movies and TV shows, you might be considering cancelling your subscription to the service for good.
+And not just because Warrior Nun isn't returning for season 3.

-And you wouldn't be alone.
-A lot of people took to Twitter to decry the price increases (including Bernie Sanders (opens in new tab)), often joking about the lack of quality content on the service.
+You wouldn't be alone either.
+A lot of people took to Twitter to decry the price increases (including Bernie Sanders (opens in new tab)) when they happened, often joking about the lack of quality content on the service.
+I'm doing the opposite though: my Netflix plan is to resubscribe for Christmas 2022.

 So, how do you cancel Netflix?
-Thankfully, the process is pretty simple.
-Here's how:
+Thankfully, cutting ties with your Netflix plan's subscription is a simple process.
+Here's how it's done:

 Step 1: Go to your Account